ogennaisrael01/alx-airbnb-database/database-adv-script/README.md

-- Retrieve expected master  table  by joining tables using SQL joins
+- Retrieve joint master table using  using SQL joins

 * Excecute script
 ```